 - Demonstration of a burrow in scabies by applying a fluorescent substance like tetracycline paste or fluorescein dye.[22]

-[23],[24] Topical tetracycline hydrochloride demonstrates coral red fluorescence which changes to yellow after a few minutes under Wood's lamp examination.
+- Detection of systemically administered drugs such as tetracycline or mepacrine in the skin and nail lunulae.[23],[24] Topical tetracycline hydrochloride demonstrates coral red fluorescence which changes to yellow after a few minutes under Wood's lamp examination.

 - Assessing the protective value of sunscreen creams and barrier creams in industry.[25]

 - Wood's lamp may be useful for the detection of allergens on the skin in cases of cosmetic allergies.
 It has been occasionally used for photo-patch testing although it is not an ideal source for this test.
 Use of fluorescent markers during patch tests or other tests that require identification of the skin site after 24 or 48 hours is aided by a Wood's lamp.
-Wood's lamp is also reported to be useful in assessing the adequacy of application of protective creams in industry to prevent contact dermatitis.[25]
+Wood's lamp is also reported to be useful in assessing the adequacy of application of protective creams in industry to prevent contact dermatitis.[25],[26]

 - Calculation of the circulation time by injecting intravenous flourescein.[22]